4 Best Tennis Racquets for Control (2022)

 Power

-Great power comes with great responsibility. this is the perfect example for Pro Staff Rf 97 cause the way this racquet handle the power is amazing even though it’s heavier weight racquet.
+Great power comes with great responsibility. this is the perfect example for Wilson Pro Staff Rf 97 cause the way this racquet handle the power is amazing even though it’s heavier weight racquet.

 Due to its hefty stiffness, which is around 68, combined with the thinner variable beam width, this racquet offers very controllable power, so you will not get overpowered throughout the game.